 Now that you know how telephone counseling therapy for paid and free sessions work, you can make an informed decision when choosing a phone therapist on other online therapy providers.
 Use therapist matching services like mytherapist.com to be connected with a network of thousands of licensed and board-certified therapists that treat a variety of chronic mental health conditions.

-The most common reasons that people reach out for mental health therapy by phone are for assessment, diagnosis, and treatment for chronic mental health symptoms.
+The most common reasons people reach out for mental health therapy by phone are assessment, diagnosis, and treatment for chronic mental health symptoms.
 Mental health issues related to anxiety, depression, and post-traumatic stress disorder (PTSD) are chronic issues that may qualify for distance therapy services like telephone therapy or online therapy sessions.

-In cases of severe mental illness related to conditions like schizophrenia, major depressive disorder (MDD), and bipolar disorder (BPD), distance therapy is likely not a viable option due to the severity of symptoms.
+In severe mental illness cases related to conditions like schizophrenia, major depressive disorder (MDD), and bipolar disorder (BPD), distance therapy is likely not a viable option due to the severity of symptoms.
 These disorders often require intense monitoring and regulated medication management to mitigate the symptoms associated with these disorders.
 Mental health sufferers who have been diagnosed with severe mental illness don't qualify for treatment online and may even require intensive in-patient therapy.

-Getting Started With Distance Therapy Online
+Getting Started With Distance Therapy Online And On The Phone

 Previous ArticleWhen Mental Health Affects Relationships — Where To Find Free Relationship Counseling Online

 Next ArticleWhat Are The Differences Between Christian Counseling And Secular Counseling?